Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

   </Figcaption>
 </Figure>

 Instead of a list of pixels per material, the array seems to be split based on the number of pixels of the same material in a block.
-Blocks with only a single `materialId` are allocated at the front of the list.
+Blocks containing only a single `materialId` are allocated at the front of the list.
 Write the leftover "standalone" pixels at the back.

 I would assume this achieves the following:

 * better data locality,
-* easier to detect bigger blocks of the same material,
+* easier to detect bigger blocks of the same material (VRS?),
 * maybe better scheduling as most of the work is executed upfront?

 I have to say that this setup looks a bit strange.
 The reasoning is probably clear to people who have already implemented such systems.